Canyon Lake, California: Politics

 Listed below are all presidential, gubernatorial, and senate results for Canyon Lake since its incorporation:

 In addition to the GOP dominating its registration, and elections, Canyon Lake has also displayed a socially conservative bent on California state ballot propositions in recent years.
 In 2000, California's Proposition 22 which was a state constitutional amendment that banned same-sex marriage received 2,603 votes in Canyon Lake (78.90%) and was opposed by 696 voters (21.10%).
 Similarly, in 2008, California's Proposition 8 a similar measure that also banned same-sex marriage in California, received 3,609 votes (69.29%) in Canyon Lake and was opposed by 1,599 voters (30.71%).
 Also in 2008, California's Proposition 4 which would have required parental notification before a minor received an abortion received 3,003 votes in favor (59.11%) and 2,077 votes against (40.89%) in Canyon Lake.

 In 1994, California's Proposition 187, which set up a state screening service for undocumented immigrants passed in Canyon Lake with 2,905 votes (82.05%) vs 615 votes against (17.95%).
 This was much higher than the 58% of the vote the measure passed by statewide.

 In the 2003 California gubernatorial recall election, 82.53% of all votes cast were in support of the recall of Gray Davis.
 Similarly, in the 2021 California gubernatorial recall election, 79.37% of all votes cast were in support of the recall of Gavin Newsom.

 Infrastructure

+Education

+There are no public schools in Canyon Lake.

+K-12 students who live in Canyon Lake attend schools operated by the Lake Elsinore Unified School District (LEUSD).

+Public library

+The Riverside County Library System (RCLS) operates a library branch in Canyon Lake.
+Previously located inside the city hall, the Canyon Lake Library opened in a larger standalone location in August 2021.